vsheg/tufte/template/assets/README.md

-# Tufted

 A static website template built using Typst's experimental HTML export.
 Requires no external dependencies other than basic `make`.

 A live demo and docs are available at [tufted.vsheg.com](https://tufted.vsheg.com).

 ![Tufted website](assets/devices.webp)